thousandbrainsproject/tbp.python_library/README.md

 This is a Python library template.
 A library provides function and objects for other projects to consume.
 Libraries are intended to be built and distributed, e.g., by uploading them to PyPI.

-For a Python application template, see https://github.com/thousandbrainsproject/tbp.python_application For a Python package template, see https://github.com/thousandbrainsproject/tbp.python_package
+For a Python package template, see https://github.com/thousandbrainsproject/tbp.python_package.

 To create a repository from this template, find and click the "Use this template" button: